Skip to main content

 Scope clarifications

 • Content plaintext is a content-provider concern.
-If sensitivity requires it, use end-to-end encryption.
+If sensitivity requires it, the content provider encrypts before publishing.

 • Client IP addresses are visible to peers.
 Tor-style relaying is out of scope — adding a layer of indirection conflicts with the pay-per-byte accountability model.